Wiggles / Stop and Go

 Why This Lesson is Important

 The Wiggles game is all about getting students moving in a fun way that helps them feel safe and happy.
 This positive energy encourages them to engage more in activities.
+It is also about learning to stop on a signal.

 The Power of Wiggling